kesiajo/AI-Study-Jam-21/Python/README.md

 <h1>Fun with Python</h1>

-Python 🐍  is one of pillars required for anyone who wishes to pursue Machine Learning 🤖.<br>
+Python 🐍   is one of pillars required for anyone who wishe to pursue Machine Learning 🤖.<br>
 Python is a great tool to implement algorithms for production use.
 There are several Python packages for basic data analysis and machine learning.

 ## Installation